CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Restrictions on registers (circuit will reject ids if they are already in use or the index dimension/resource type is inconsistent with existing ids of that name)

-To help encourage consistency of identifiers, a :py:class`~pytket.Circuit` will reject a new (qu)bit or register if it disagrees with existing IDs with the same name; that is, it refers to a different resource type (qubit vs bit), the index has a different dimension, or some resource already exists with the exact same ID in the :py:class`~pytket.Circuit`.
+To help encourage consistency of identifiers, a :py:class:`~pytket.Circuit` will reject a new (qu)bit or register if it disagrees with existing IDs with the same name; that is, it refers to a different resource type (qubit vs bit), the index has a different dimension, or some resource already exists with the exact same ID in the :py:class:`~pytket.Circuit`.
 Identifiers with the same register name do not have to have contiguous indices (many devices require non-contiguous indices because qubits may be taken offline over the lifetime of the device).

 .. jupyter-execute::
     :raises: RuntimeError